websemantics/hotdraw.js/README.md

 Hotdraw.js is built on [Oea.svg Framework](http://oeasvg.com) which provides two libraries, Draw2D.svg and Swing.svg.
 These libraries were inspired by Java Graphics and AWT packages.
 Work might be required to upgrade to libraries such as, [Snap.svg](http://snapsvg.io/) or [svg.js](http://svgjs.com/).

+## Install

+Clone this repo and then run bower install.
+View index.html.

 ## TODO

 Upgrade to [JHotdraw 7](http://www.randelshofer.ch/oop/jhotdraw/Documentation/index.html), which looks great.
 Possibly more implementations of other Hotdraw apps would be nice.